 There are 9.8 million people living in Los Angeles, many of whom cannot afford legal representation and need assistance navigating through complicated court proceedings.
 In Los Angeles:

 In 2004, The Superior Court of California, County of Los Angeles launched the JusticeCorps program.
 JusticeCorps began with 100 minimum-time members serving in Los Angeles’ court based self-help centers, providing legal information to self-represented litigants.
-Now, 135 minimum-time members and 15 full-time members provide assistance at the self-help centers.
+Now, upwards of 160 members—both minimum-time and full-time—serve annually, and more than 1,500 alumni have graduated from the program.
 Members are recruited from local universities and placed in legal self-help centers located throughout the county.

-The summer program is open to all current college students or recent graduates.
-The program offers an intensive 9 week, full-time immersion program from students interested in assisting self-represented litigants.
-Participants provide 300 hours of service from mid-June through mid-August.
-This position requires a minimum service commitment of 35 hours per week (7 – 7.5 hours a day Monday-Friday during normal business hours, depending on the service location).
+This program offers an intensive 10-week, full-time immersion program from students interested in assisting self-represented litigants.
+Participants provide 300 hours of service from June 3- August 11, 2017.
+This position requires a minimum service commitment of 35 hours per week.

-Los Angeles JusticeCorps recruits its members from students attending JusticeCorps’ partner universities.
+Los Angeles JusticeCorps recruits its members for its Student College Member program from students enrolled at JusticeCorps partner campuses.
 Students can meet JusticeCorps program staff at campus job fairs, and can also learn about the program through their campus service-learning or career centers:

 Each partner also has a campus-based university representative who works on outreach and recruitment and supports members throughout their service year.
-The 2013-14 university contacts are:
+The Current university contacts are:

 California State University at Dominguez Hills